Fact-checked by the Smart Insurance 101 editorial team

 How This Works in Practice

-Term life insurance is a contract between you (the policyholder) and the insurance company.
+A life insurance policy is a contract between you (the policyholder) and the insurance company.
 Divorce is a civil legal proceeding that affects marital property, but it does not automatically notify or obligate your insurer to make any changes.
 You must contact your insurer directly to initiate any modifications.

 What to Watch Out For